bacpop/ggCaller/docs/installation.rst

 Installation
 ============

-ggCaller is available on Linux and MacOS.
+ggCaller is available on Linux.
 If you are running Windows 10/11, Linux can be installed via the Windows Subsystem for Linux (`WSL <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_).

+We plan to get a MacOS version up and running in the future.

 The easiest way to install is through conda, which will also install the dependencies::